What is the history?

 When does the production take place?

 The last full week of the Christmas term.
 The production takes place on two consecutive days.
-Most children will take part in the morning and afternoon performance on one of the two days.
-Only the children who have main roles will perform in all of the performances.
+Most children will take part in the afternoon and evening performance on one of the two days.

 Will my child have a part?